 Committed to better

-How to make a complaint
+How to make us aware of a problem

 You'll need to tell us:

 - What you want us to do to put things right

 Once you have made us aware of the problem, this may meet the definition of a complaint under the guidelines set out by our regulator, the Financial Conduct Authority (FCA).

 If this is the case, the below process will apply: